 The son of King Henry VI, he is the only heir apparent to the English throne ever to die in battle.
-His fate was caught up in the Wars of the Roses, and at the age of 17 he led the Lancastrian forces at Battle of Tewkesbury in 1471.
+His fate was caught up in the Wars of the Roses, and at the age of 17, he led the Lancastrian forces at the Battle of Tewkesbury in 1471.
 After the Yorkists won the battle, they found Edward hiding in a grove.
 Although he begged for his life, Edward was executed on the spot.

 7. William Adelin

 The only legitimate son of King Henry I of England, William Adelin was set to succeed his father.
 However, on the night of 25 November 1120, William was on board the infamous White Ship, with over 300 other people.
-With many of passengers and crews drunk, the ship crashed into a rock off the French coast.
+With many of the passengers and crews drunk, the ship crashed into a rock off the French coast.
 As it sunk, William was able to get onto a small boat and row away.
-However, when he heard his half-sister crying for help, he ordered the boat to turn around, and it was soon swamped and sunk by people desperate trying to get on board.
+However, when he heard his half-sister crying for help, he ordered the boat to turn around, and it was soon swamped and sunk by people desperately trying to get on board.
 Only one person, a butcher named Bertold, survived the sinking of the White Ship.

 8. Eustace IV